CoBrALab/minc-bpipe-library/README.md

 3. ``mkdir bpipe-outputs && cd bpipe-outputs``
 4. ``module load scinet-2017 qbatch/git``
 5. Use ``../minc-bpipe-library/bpipe-batch.sh ../minc-bpipe-library/pipeline.bpipe /path/to/my/inputs/*.mnc > joblist`` to generate a joblist
-6. Use ``qbatch -N myjobname --walltime=12:00:00 joblist`` to submit jobs to scinet queing system
+6. Use ``qbatch -N myjobname --chunksize 1 --walltime=12:00:00 joblist`` to submit jobs to scinet queing system

-## Example:

-1. Create a folder for preprocessing (i.e. `mkdir preproc`) and cd into it `cd preproc`.

-2. Point the `bpipe-batch.sh` to where `pipeline.bpipe` is installed and then to where the T1s you are using are.

-`bpipe-batch.sh /home/m/mchakrav/egarza/bin/minc-bpipe-library/pipeline.bpipe /home/m/mchakrav/egarza/scratch/adhd_gen/preproc/files/*.mnc > joblist`

-3. Check the joblist file using `nano`

-4. Submit the jobs:

-`qbatch joblist 1 12:00:00`

-5. QC the resulting files.
-For MAGeT or CIVET you want to use the `n4corrected.cutneckapplyautocrop.mnc` in native space.
-You can also use the `.beastmask.mnc` files for CIVET.

 ## QC Generation
 For pipelines at the CIC, QC images are automatically generated.